Kvens: Language

+There are about 1,500 to 10,000 native speakers, most of whom are over the age of 60.
+Middle-aged speakers tend to have a passing knowledge of the language.
+They use it occasionally, but not frequently enough to keep it off the endangered list.
+People under the age of 30 rarely speak or know the language.
+Children in the community of Børselv can learn Kven in their primary schools.
+However, Finnish is the preferred language of instruction among the Kvens.
+90% of the children in the county of Troms and Finnmark that had a right to choose between Finnish and Kven chose Finnish.

 Ethnic controversies

 In the 1990s there was a debate among Kvens whether they should be considered as an ethnic group of their own, or whether they were Finnish Norwegians.
 As well, during the process of legal recognition of the Kven language, there was a debate as to whether it should be considered an actual language or merely a dialect of Finnish, and whether the Kven language or Kven dialect of Finnish should be taught in schools.

 Kven and Sami people share a common history of Norwegianization.
 However, post-Norwegianization policies have treated them differently.
 Sami people have been recognized as the indigenous people in Northern Norway.
 They have their own schools and parliament, and they elect three of the six members for the board of Finnmark Estate (the organization owning about 95% of the land in the county of Finnmark).
 Some Kvens believe the distribution of rights and public funds has favored the Sami people too much, whereas on the Sami side there are people who think the Norwegian minority politics and public funding should focus mostly on the Sami people.